-We derive our revenues from marketing, listing, e-commerce and other value-added services and products and services.
+We derive our revenues from marketing, e-commerce, listing and other value-added services.

 Our marketing service revenues consist of revenues derived from the advertising services provided by our new home, secondary and rental properties and home furnishing and improvement businesses.
 Our marketing services include the design and deployment on our websites of banners, links, logos and floating signs.
-In 2009, 2010 and 2011, revenues generated from our marketing services represented 80.6%, 74.7% and 71.7% of our revenues, respectively.
-We expect revenues from marketing services to continue to account for the significant majority of our revenues for the foreseeable future.
+In 2010, 2011 and 2012, revenues generated from our marketing services represented 74.7%, 71.7% and 58.1% of our revenues, respectively.
+We expect revenues from marketing services to remain the most important source of our revenues for the foreseeable future.